-- I. GOAL: CREATE AND ENHANCE GATEWAYS that welcome visitors to our Town and define Fishkill as a quality community. - Objective: Preserve and enhance the existing rural, community and scenic character of Route 9D and Route 9, and the other entrances listed below to the Town to maintain the "town and country" character and to distinguish Fishkill from neighboring municipalities.
+- I. GOAL: CREATE AND ENHANCE GATEWAYS that welcome visitors to our Town and define Fishkill as a quality community. - 1.
+Objective: Preserve and enhance the existing rural, community and scenic character of Route 9D and Route 9, and the other entrances listed below to the Town to maintain the "town and country" character and to distinguish Fishkill from neighboring municipalities.
 Pay special attention to applying the "Design Guidelines" that have been incorporated in Town Code. - a.
 Route 9 entrance from the north from the Town of Wappingers; - b.
 Route 9D entrance from the north from the Town of Wappingers extending through Stony Kill Farm; - c.
 Route 9 entrance from the south from the Town of Philipstown extending into T. Fishkill to the former Dutchess Mall site; - d.
 Route 9D entrance from the south from the Town of Philipstown; - e.
 Route 52 entrance from the east from the Town of East Fishkill; - f.
 Route 82 entrance from the east from the Town of East Fishkill; and - g.
 The area in and around the "triangle" intersection of Routes 52 and 82, in which Daniel Ninham is commemorated with a statue; - h.
 Route I-84 and Rte 52 entrance from the west from the City of Newburgh. - 2.
 Objective: Welcome visitors to Fishkill. - J. GOAL: COORDINATE WITH THE SCHOOL DISTRICTS when evaluating the benefits and costs of development. → INSERT PHOTOS/IMAGES IN THIS SECTION - 1.
 Objective: Address potential impacts of development on school capacity and taxes. - 2.
 Objective: Site new schools within walking distance of residential neighborhoods. - K. GOAL: WORK COOPERATIVELY WITH NEIGHBORING MUNICIPALITIES on issues that span municipal boundaries. → INSERT PHOTOS/IMAGES IN THIS SECTION - 1.
-Objective: Whenever possible, seek to develop and enact inter-municipal agreements with all neighboring municipalities to plan for the conservation of natural, environmental, historical and cultural resources that span municipal boundaries. - 2.
-Objective: When necessary, seek to assess, coordinate, develop and enact inter-municipal efforts and agreements with all neighboring municipalities to plan for the connection and/or continuation of improvements and infrastructure such as sidewalks and pedestrian crossings, public water and wastewater facilities that may result in efficiencies by being planned and designed to span municipal boundaries. - 3.
-Objective: Work with neighboring municipalities to implement specific recommendations of the Comprehensive Plan pertaining to amenities for connecting people and places and enhancing community character such as Gateways, Gateway Areas and Corridors, which are transition areas that span municipal boundaries.
+Objective: Whenever possible, seek to develop and enact inter-municipal agreements with all neighboring municipalities to plan for conservation of natural resources that span municipal boundaries. - 2.
+Objective: Work with neighboring municipalities to implement specific recommendations of the Comprehensive Plan pertaining to amenities for connecting people and places and enhancing community character.